In addition to the OU Campus-managed authentication system, OU Campus supports LDAP, CAS, and Shibboleth authentication

 Configuring OU Campus for CAS

 When a user logs in to OU Campus directly, they visit a login page housed on the application server that holds their account.
 The server may be located in the OmniUpdate server farm (for OU SaaS hosting solutions) or in the server located at the institution (for self-hosted customers).
 The user enters their login credentials, which are then passed back to the OmniUpdate server using SSL encryption.

-If an institution desires to use CAS authentication in place of the built-in authentication method, the institution must provide their CAS server's SSL certificate, as well as their CAS login and logout page URLs.
-The CAS server’s SSL certificate must be installed on the OmniUpdate server before OU Campus will be able to authenticate via CAS.
+If an institution desires to use CAS authentication in place of the built-in authentication method, the institution must provide their CAS service base URL (without the trailing "/login") and logout page URL.
+If the CAS is not signed by a public Internet Certificate Authority (CA), it must be provided to be installed on the OmniUpdate server before OU Campus will be able to authenticate via CAS.

 When CAS is configured, users will then be redirected to the CAS login and logout pages when logging in and logging out, respectively, as opposed to the standard OU Campus login page.
 CAS then authenticates, compares the username with the usernames configured in OU Campus and, if everything validates, the user is granted access to OU Campus.